Tralgar/copyvore/README.md

 ### Run It !

-edit the copyvore/.env to change ids for database connection.
+Edit the copyvore/.env file to change ids and url for database connection.

 ```
 php bin/console server:run
 ```

-If you have no error, you can now see the application on your web browser !
+If you have any errors, please check http://symfony.com/doc/current/setup.html#troubleshooting-the-requirements-checker If not, you can now see the application on your web browser !